 There are always going to be people who have never watched basketball who somehow win it all.
 Similarly, there are always those people who invested in Netflix when it was $15 a share and made a small fortune.
 But, most of us need to rely on research.

 Case in point: Investing in your friend’s new organic dog biscuit company might be tempting, but it’s probably not the safest bet.
 To give your nest egg the best chance of growing over time, do what’s worked before — and invest in low-cost index funds.

 Over the past 50 years, the S&P 500, for example, has offered a 5.78% annualized return (after adjusting for inflation).
 This means that if you invested $5,000 back in 1969, it would now be worth almost $350,000.
 I’d call that a pretty good bet.

 3. Prepare for the Unexpected

 When it comes to March Madness, there’s only one thing you can count on: upsets.
 Some top-ranked team will fall to some underdog.
 That, after all, is what makes March Madness so much fun.

 Though you can’t call many of life’s surprises “fun,” they are, as in the Big Dance, guaranteed.
 Yet only 39% of Americans could cover a $1,000 emergency.
 What about you?
 What would happen if your car broke down or you received a large medical bill?
 Would you lose your ability to get to work, and therefore to cover your rent?

 You don’t want one financial surprise — one March-Madness-like upset — to topple your entire life.
 So, start putting money into an emergency fund today.
 Eventually, you’ll want to get to the point where you can cover at least three months of expenses.

 At Chime, we make it easy with our automatic savings program.
-You can quickly funnel up to 10% of every paycheck toward your savings account.
+You can quickly funnel up to a percentage of every paycheck toward your savings account.
 By saving just $100 per week, you could accrue $5,200 over the next year.